GATlab: Modeling and Programming with Generalized Algebraic Theories: Morphisms of GATs

 \subsection{Data structures for subclasses of GAT morphisms}

 Morphisms of GATs are highly expressive, which entails a certain amount of complication.
-It can be useful to consider GAT morphisms that are more restrictive, yet require less data to specify and have better computational affordances.
+It can be useful to consider GAT morphisms that are more restrictive, yet require less data to specify.
+These more restricted GAT morphisms also make it easier to compute, for instance, pushouts.
 GATlab defines no less than four data structures that implement GAT morphisms of varying expressivity:

 Each of these kinds of morphism can be cast to the subsequent kind, thus all can be interpreted as general theory maps, which send type and term constructors respectively to types and terms in a context of the codomain theory. \lstinline{IdTheoryMap} represents the identity morphism on a GAT, and \lstinline{InclTheoryMap} represents inclusions of theories.
 The third kind, \lstinline{SimpleTheoryMap}, allows for associating type and term constructors of the domain with structurally-identical type and term constructors of the codomain.
 The fourth and final kind, \lstinline{TheoryMap}, is a general morphism of theories, as described above.